|

 step forward to assume the kamae,

-the hands and tip of the sword are aligned with the centerline of the body,
+the hands and tip of the blade are aligned with the centerline of the body,

 and the body faces straight forward.